Migrant Songs is playing:

 1701 4th St SW

-Performed by Tzvi Asherah, Luana C. Berger, Diana Delgado, Szu-Han Ho, Rex Hoeltke, Gena Lawson, Ellisif V. Leishman, Joe McCanna, Lina Ramos, Jenny Shalom, and Cheryl Sharps
+Performed by Tzvi Asherah, Luana C. Berger, Amy Alisana Chavez, Diana Delgado, Priscilla Mariah Gomez, Szu-Han Ho, Rex Hoeltke, Gena Lawson, Ellisif V. Leishman, Martin Ly, Joe McCanna, Lina Ramos, Jenny Shalom, Cheryl Sharps, Paul Strasser

 Conducted by Lina Ramos